rcolpo/pgp_reconstruction/README.md

 ### Output

 The primary output of PGP-Reconstruction is a draft metabolic model of the desired organism.
 This model is presented as an SBML (Systems Biology Markup Language) file, which can be read and manipulated using various systems biology and bioinformatics tools.
 The model includes a comprehensive list of predicted reactions, growth media, and pathways.
+The model is compatible with FBA simulations.

 The quality of the output model depends on the completeness of the input genome, how well annotated it is, and the effort put into creating the "Constraints" file.